gwbischof/outsource-mcp/README.md

 Note: The environment variables are optional.
 Only include the API keys for the providers you want to use.

+### For Other MCP Clients

+The configuration format may vary depending on your MCP client.
+Generally, you'll need to specify:
+- **Command**: `uvx`
+- **Arguments**: `["--from", "git+https://github.com/gwbischof/outsource-mcp.git", "outsource-mcp"]`
+- **Environment variables**: Your API keys

+For development or local installation:
+- **Command**: `uv`
+- **Arguments**: `["run", "/path/to/outsource-mcp/server.py"]`

+Consult your MCP client's documentation for specific configuration details.

 ## Quick Start

-Once installed and configured, you can use the tools in Claude Desktop:
+Once installed and configured, you can use the tools in your MCP client:

-1. **Generate text**: "Use outsource_text with provider openai, model gpt-4o-mini, and prompt 'Write a haiku about coding'"
+1. **Generate text**: Use the `outsource_text` tool with provider "openai", model "gpt-4o-mini", and prompt "Write a haiku about coding"
-2. **Generate images**: "Use outsource_image with provider openai, model dall-e-3, and prompt 'A futuristic city skyline at sunset'"
+2. **Generate images**: Use the `outsource_image` tool with provider "openai", model "dall-e-3", and prompt "A futuristic city skyline at sunset"

 ## Tools